 Brain-boosting and relaxation ‘fuel’

 Whether you find it hard to focus, manage stress, or struggle to relax and unwind before going to bed – help is on its way in the form of a new range of functional beverages promoting relaxation or mental clarity.

-That’s right, after an obsession with gut health inspiring a new generation of drinks – cue kombucha – it’s time to focus on brain health.
+When it comes to healthy-er alcoholic beverages, almost anything on this list can be spiked.
 Light, revitalizing, low in sugar and calories, generally vegan and gluten-free, original blends, natural ingredients, and convenient – hard seltzers are an appealing choice for those looking for a ‘healthier’ and guilt-free drinking experience.
 Similar to hard kombucha, this spiked fizzy drink comes in a draft or mixer ready-to-drink format.

 Whether you’re a beer drinker looking for an alternative – think Bud Light Lemonade, a spirit lover wanting something lighter – hint Cutwater Vodka, or a casual drinker after something low in alcohol content – introducing market leader White Claw, there’s something for everyone wanting to enjoy a ‘healthy’ drink without abstaining altogether.